kumarashwin/interview-prep/Questions d'entrevue.md

 How can you debug a system in a production environment, while it is being used?
 Can you name reasons why maintenance of software is the biggest/most expensive part of an application’s life cycle?
 How can you make sure that team members know who changed what in a software project?

-##D'autres:
-Describe the project you've worked on?
-What did you do that worked out particularly well?
-What would you do differently?
-What industry sites and blogs do you read regularly?

-##Pratique:
-Write your own linked list class without using the built-in classes.
-Write your own hashtable class without using the built-in classes.
-Write a class that represents a binary tree.
-Write a method that traverses all nodes of the tree.
-Write a method to perform a binary search on an array without using built-in methods.
-Draw a database schema for a blog.
-Each user only has one blog, each blog has many categories, each category has many posts, and each post can belong to more than one category.
-Ask your applicant to write queries to pull specific information out.

-##Algorithmes:
-How do you find out if a number is a power of 2?
-And how do you know if it is an odd number?
-How would you change the format of all the phone numbers in 10,000 static html web pages?
-How would you write a function to reverse a string?
-And can you do that without a temporary string?
-In an array with integers between 1 and 1,000,000 one value is in the array twice.
-How do you determine which one?
-Can you name an example of a recursive solution that you created?
-What is the last thing you learned about algorithms from a book, magazine or web site?

-##Data Structures:
-What is a pointer?
-How do you find the middle item in a linked list?
-What is a hashtable?
-Which is faster: finding an item in a hashtable or in a sorted list?
-What is the difference between storing data on the heap vs. on the stack?
-What is the difference between a queue and a stack?
-Stacks refer to a list in which all items are accessed and processed on the Last-In-First-Out (LIFO) basis.
-In a stack, elements are inserted (push operation) and deleted (pop operation) from the same end called top.

-Queues refer to a list in which insertion and deletion of an item is done on the First-In-First-Out (FIFO) basis.
-The items in a queue are inserted from the one end, called the rear end, and are deleted from the other end, called the front end of the queue.

 ##OOP: